The history of the legendary Becker's convenience store in Toronto

 The Becker Milk Company reported financial results today and if you were surprised to learn some semblance of the convenience store chain still exists, you're probably not alone.

 Those who grew up before the days of 7-Eleven and Circle K will remember the days when a Becker's convenience store was seemingly in every neighbourhood.
 At its peak, the chain boasted 500 stores in 120 cities in Ontario.

-One of the many highlights of our Christmas season is indulging in that rich creamy nectar of the gods known as eggnog, and while you can still find some yummy, reasonably priced non-alcoholic brands around town, nobody makes eggnog as heavenly or affordable as the late lamented Becker's chain of dairy and convenience once did.
+One of the many highlights of the Christmas season was indulging in that rich creamy nectar of the gods known as eggnog, and while you could find various offerings around town, nobody made eggnog as heavenly or affordable as the Becker's chain of dairy and convenience once did.

 Not only was their eggnog crafted to perfection, but also their popsicles, ice cream, milk, chocolate milk, soda, bread, juice, coffee, cream, donuts, hot dogs and pretty much everything else they put their name on.

 Legendary Canadian rockers Rush made a habit of accrediting "special thanks" to Becker's brand chocolate milk in many of their albums, leaving no doubt as to what majestic liquid was fuelling their complex progressive sound ship.

 Founded in Toronto in 1957, Becker's was the king of convenience stores, primarily because of their cheap prices, ubiquity in the GTA and of course their already mentioned champion selection of own-brand treats and sweets.

 They also rented movies, in both VHS and Betamax formats, just for the win.

 Like many other fondly remembered retail relics of that era, Becker's fostered a lot of goodwill through television advertising.